PACE-University-CapstoneProjects/TEAM5--CS691-692-IT691-SPRING-2020/Readme.md

 TEAM5--CS691-692-IT691-SPRING-2020

+Title:Machine Learning for Information Assurance in Supervisory Control and Data Acquisition Systems

 Team Members: Peter Bayiokos, Constanza Cabrera-Mendoza, Sabrin Kaur Guron, Wildenslo Osias.

 Customers:Richard Alcalde, Steve Kim.

-Among the threats facing today’s critical infrastructures such as power, water, telecommunication, and gas systems industries are cyber-attacks.
+Abstract: Among the threats facing today’s critical infrastructures such as power, water, telecommunication, and gas systems industries are cyber-attacks.
 To protect and defend themselves against cyber threats, these aforementioned infrastructures use